PTPells/ptpedia/Quotes.md

 **Clary Shirky** [Cognitive Surplus](https://en.wikipedia.org/wiki/Cognitive_Surplus)
 > ...people don't behave in ways they don't have the opportunity to behave in.

+> Lowered costs in any realm allow for increased experimentation; lowered costs for communication mean new experimentation in what gets thought and said.

+> ...we increasingly learn about the world through strangers' random choices about what to share...

+> Now that we have tools that let groups of people find one another and share their thoughts and actions, we are seeing a strange new bybrid: large, public, amateur groups.

+> Groups tolerate governance, which is by definition a set of restictions, only after enough value has accumulated to make the burden worthwhile.

 **David Weinberger** [New Clues](http://newclues.cluetrain.com/)
 > ...conversation requires a common ground: shared language, interests, norms, understandings.
 Without those, it’s hard or even impossible to have a conversation.